• Skip to primary navigation

 • This cake freezes well.
 You can get approximately 12-14 servings from this cake.
 If your house is anything like my house, this cake will disappear fast.
 However, if you have some leftover, you can freeze it!
 It will taste just as good.

-• Unlike most gluten free cake recipes, this recipe is nice and moist.
+• Unlike most gluten free cake recipes, this recipe is nice and moist with a tender crumb.

 • This recipe is naturally dairy free, gluten free, soy free, grain free, refined sugar free and paleo friendly.